-When Google collects this kind of information, a lot of it needs to be cleaned up, and Google’s “Janitors” spring into action to do that.
+When Google crawls facts to collect this kind of information, a lot of it needs to be cleaned up, and Google’s “Janitors” spring into action to do that.

-Continue reading Google Janitors Clean Up Facts on the Web
+Continue reading “How Google Crawls Facts on the Web”

 In a digital map system, like Google Earth or Google Maps, it is possible for users to annotate placemarks using brief descriptions relevant to those locations.

 The Google Earth Community is filled with examples of such placemarks.
 It’s also possible to come up with your own custom Google Maps using the Google Map API, or using the Google My Maps feature.

 Google has come up with a way of ranking these custom placemarks in different placemark layers, which they’ve referred to as Place Rank.
 Click on the image for a larger view of placemarks shown in Google Earth.

 Continue reading “Google’s Place Rank and Interestingness – Ranking Geographic Entities in Maps/Earth for Display”